 Through the Slieve Miskish Mountains, conifer forests, crossing open hill terrain under the peak of Knockgour at 481m.
 Pass a ringfort – an ancient farm enclosure, which would have served as a home for people and animals.
 Allihies is a colourful coastal village, surrounded by the remains of copper mines – crushed stones from the mines formed the beach.

-Local transfer to Dursey cable car and explore Dursey Island.
-The remote southwest is a beautiful, desolate part of the peninsula.
+Explore Allihies and the copper mines or take the cable car to Dursey, where you can explore deserted farming villages and stunning cliffs.
 The Dursey cable car is the only one of its type in Ireland.
 It was constructed in the 1973 and crosses a 200m strait approximately 25m above sea level.
-You will see deserted farming villages on the island and superb cliff scenery.
+Your hosts will transfer you to the cable car station where you can walk back to Allihies.

 Day 7 – Allihies to Eyeries

 Mining tracks link Allihies with Eyeries and the views are to the north of Coulagh Bay and the mouth of the Kenmare River.
-The coastal route takes you past coastguard ruins and rocky shorelines to the Ballycrovane Standing stone – 4.7m and quite a sight!
+The coastal route takes you past coastguard ruins and rocky shorelines to the Ballycrovane Standing stone.

 Day 8 – Eyeries to Lauragh